- FERPA Information

 - Change Your Privacy Settings Form

-The Family Educational Rights and Privacy Act (FERPA) of 1974 as amended details the access of student records held and maintained by educational institutions.
+The Family Education Rights and Privacy Act (FERPA) of 1974 as amended details the access of student records held and maintained by educational institutions.
 The law further requires that parents or eligible students be notified of the types of records held and officials responsible for such records.

-Parents have the right of access, review and challenge for elementary and secondary students (under the age of 18).
-The student assumes the rights of the parents at age 18 or upon enrollment at a postsecondary institution.
+Students have the right of access, review and challenge of their education records.
 However, if the student is considered dependent (according to the 1954 Internal Revenue Code), both the student and parents may have access rights.
-A student's records may be released to parents only after receipt of reasonable proof of dependency.
+A student's education records may be released to parents only after receipt of reasonable proof of dependency.

-Pursuant to Section 99.13, students have the right of access to all educational records except those specifically excluded under the amendments to the Privacy Act.
-The following materials are specifically exempted from access by students: (1) Personal notes of teachers and administrators, provided these notes are not available to a third party other than a teacher's substitute; (2) Law Enforcement Records, to include those of the campus police force; (3) Medical and Psychiatric Records - not available to anyone except those providing the treatment.
+Pursuant to Section 99.13 of the FERPA Regulations, students have the right of access to all education records except those specifically excluded under the amendments to the Privacy Act.
+The following materials are some of the records specifically exempted from access by students: (1) Personal notes of teachers and administrators, provided these notes are not available to a third party other than a teacher's substitute; (2) Law Enforcement Records, to include those of the campus police force, provided they are held or maintained for a law enforcement purpose; (3) Medical and Psychiatric Records - not available to anyone except those providing the treatment.
 However, the records may be reviewed by a physician or other appropriate professional of the student's choice.

 In addition to the above excepted information, students may not inspect financial information submitted by their parents, nor may they inspect confidential letters of reference placed in the file prior to January 1, 1975.

-The student does have the right of access upon request to all other educational records and files which are directly related to the student with proper identification.
-This includes all admissions records, registration files, financial aid materials (excluding financial information submitted by their parents as mentioned above), housing files, discipline records and any athletic records.
+The student does have the right of access upon request to all other Education records and files which are directly related to the student with proper identification.
+This includes all admissions records, registration files, financial aid materials (excluding financial information submitted by their parents as mentioned above), housing files, certain discipline records and any athletic records.

 University employees who have an "educational need to know" and others with the expressed consent of the student also have the right of access to a student's records.